-During 2016/17 the three Forces jointly purchased new premises for NERSOU, held under a Trust Agreement signed by the three Police and Crime Commissioners.
-NERSOU received a capital grant from the Home Office of £1.500 million towards the purchase cost and the balance was funded by capital contributions from the three Forces.
-The agreed capital contributions for each Force were used to determine the respective share of ownership under the Trust Agreement and form the basis of the cost of the 'Asset Under Construction' held on the Commissioners' balance sheets.
+In 2016/17 the three Forces jointly purchased new premises for NERSOU, held under a Trust Agreement signed by the three Police and Crime Commissioners.
+NERSOU received a capital grant from the Home Office of £1.500 million towards the purchase cost in 2016/17 and a contribution towards fit-out costs of £0.765 million from a partner agency in 2017/18.
+The balance was funded by the use of the NERSOU reserve and capital contributions from the three Forces in both 2016/17 and 2017/18.
+The agreed capital contributions for each Force were used to determine the respective share of ownership under the Trust Agreement and form the basis of asset value held on the Commissioners' Balance Sheets.